woowalker/react-native-ptr-control/README.md

 **Be careful:**
 * if can not load project, see the detail, sometimes it cost long time to load, and sometimes, the **_Expo_** version is incorrect
+* checkout the network, whether is your device and your computer in the same network segment
 ## Installation
 `$ npm install react-native-ptr-control --save`
 ## Usage